Our Impact Globally

 Swami Chinmayananda visited Australia for the fourth time, presenting a Lecture series in Sydney.

 Swami Chinmayananada visited Australia for the fifth time, presenting a lecture series at Melbourne University.
-Additional Balvihar classes commenced formally in Sydney.
+Additional Bala Vihar classes commenced formally in Sydney.

 Swami Chinmayananada visited Australia for the sixth time, presenting a lecture series at Melbourne University.
-Additional Balvihar classes commenced formally in Sydney.
+Additional Bala Vihar classes commenced formally in Sydney.

-Swami Chinmayananda conducted yagnas in Melbourne, Brisbane and Perth.
+Swami Chinmayananda conducted yajnas in Melbourne, Brisbane and Perth.

-Swami Chinmayananda conducted yagna in Sydney and last yagna in Australia.
+Swami Chinmayananda conducted yajna in Sydney and last yajna in Australia.
 Swami Swaroopananda also attended and took morning class.
 Swami Swaroopananda conducts first lecture series in Melbourne.